Curriculum Design - Mathematics

 All staff have high expectations for all children and therefore tailor lessons to suit all children’s needs.
 We challenge our children by promoting and embedding effective use of self assessment and we provide the opportunity for challenge through carefully planned, engaging activities.
 Our fluid setting allows teachers to use careful assessment to tailor lessons to support a mastery approach and provide further Greater Depth opportunities.
 Our teachers capture children’s individual attention and imagination with creative, fun and exciting cross-curricular links.
 In particular, our STEM team work together to look for relevant opportunities to make greater links between Mathematics with science, design technology and computing.

 Concepts are introduced through a Concrete, Pictoral, Abstract approach.
 Our classrooms are set up to aid children in their learning through readily available concrete resources and interactive working walls.
 We allow all children to fluently apply their skills through reasoning and problem solving at the level that is accessible to them.
-Our lessons often begin with a ‘Problem of the Day’ which provides the opportunity for in-depth class discussion and modelling of effective reasoning.
+Our lessons often begin with a 'Fluency in 5' or ‘Problem of the Day’ which provide the opportunity for fluency practice and in-depth class discussion and modelling of effective reasoning.

 We understand the importance of a child’s learning journey being able to continue at home alongside the support of their parents/carers.
-Therefore, we have a Home Learning section dedicated specifically to maths for each year group.
-Through this, they can access resources for each topic.
-Also, thanks to funding from our fantastic PTA, we provide access to Times Table Rockstars and Mathletics.
+Thanks to funding from our fantastic PTA, we provide access to Times Table Rockstars and Mathletics through which weekly homework tasks are set by class teachers.

 Our children therefore use mathematical concepts and procedures fluently and confidently across the curriculum; looking for opportunities to further their learning within maths at home and in school.